Soviet empire: Non-communist states aligned with the Soviet Union

-Marxist–Leninist states opposed to the Soviet Union
+Communist states opposed to the Soviet Union

 Some communist states were opposed to the Soviet Union and criticized many of its policies.
-Although they may have had many similarities to the USSR on domestic issues, they were not Soviet allies in international politics.
+Although they may have had many similarities to the USSR on domestic issues, they were not considered Soviet allies in international politics.
 Relations between them and the Soviet Union were often tense, sometimes even to the point of armed conflict.